gvwilson/sdxjs/systems-programming/index.md

 ## What are anonymous functions?

-Most programmers wouldn't define the function `listContents` and then pass it as a callback.
+Most JavaScript programmers wouldn't define the function `listContents` and then pass it as a callback.
 Instead,
 since the callback is only used in one place,